 In fact, Jamie not only created this free add-in.
 He additionally compiled a list of scenarios in which you will find this add-in useful!

 So what results can you expect from this add-in?

-Look at Figure 1, below -- this shows a simple rectangle shape (call it a text box!) in PowerPoint 2013 that contains some text.
+Look at Figure 1, below, and you will see a simple Rectangle shape in PowerPoint 2013 that contains some text.

 Figure 2: Text that looks like text, but is actually a shape now!

 So how can you ascertain whether this is really a shape and not text?
-There are many ways you can do that (try replacing text -- it won't work!) -- but the easiest way is to right-click and see if you see an Edit Points option (see Figure 3, below).
+There are many ways you can do that (try replacing text, and it won’t work!), but the easiest way is to right-click and see if you see an Edit Points option (see Figure 3, below).